Renegade0/msfm/msfm/readme.txt

 Lim-Lim
 Floating Skull
 For now, all races have the same statistics, so this is mostly just about choosing the appearance.
-There are two classes to choose from ñ mage and a thief.
+There are two classes to choose from ‚Äì mage and a thief.
 A mage will get to choose up to five spells during the course of the game, each when its summoner reaches a certain amount experience.
 It starts with a level 1 spell, then he will gain a 3, 5, 7 and 9 level spells.
 A thief can similarly choose a +50% bonus to one of four basic thieving abilities.
 Numbers can change in the future for balance reasons.
 The tresholds for upgrades are:
 0 XP
 89 000 XP (100 000 XP for IWD:EE)
 500 000 XP
 2 500 000 XP
 6 000 000 XP (5 000 000 XP for IWD:EE)
 Upon each upgrade, the familiar also improves its hit points, AC, THACO and saving throws.
-Its detailed statistics are shown in the item description, when itës in your backpack.
+Its detailed statistics are shown in the item description, when it‚Äòs in your backpack.
 There are three name slots you can choose from.
-Itís ìIsaneî, ìKaileyî and default ìFamiliarî.
+It‚Äôs ‚ÄúIsane‚Äù, ‚ÄúKailey‚Äù and default ‚ÄúFamiliar‚Äù.
 In the next component you can change these names with your own.
 Custom names for familiars
 As written above, there are three names you can choose for your familiar.
-Itís ìIsaneî, ìKaileyî and default ìFamiliarî.
+It‚Äôs ‚ÄúIsane‚Äù, ‚ÄúKailey‚Äù and default ‚ÄúFamiliar‚Äù.
 This component allows you to type your own names during the installation process.
 You can choose to type one, two or three names and your names will override the preset ones, so in the dialog window, you will be able to choose from your own names.
 There is a warning though, if you change any other mod component that you installed before, that updates game texts, the installation process will prompt you to write the names again.

 Familiars for NPC mages
 NPC mages can finally summon their own familiars, when they cast a Find Familiar spell.
-Only vanilla arcane spellcasters can summon familiars (plus Khalid, Safana and Yoshimo ñ if they get spellcasting ability).
+Only vanilla arcane spellcasters can summon familiars (plus Khalid, Safana and Yoshimo ‚Äì if they get spellcasting ability).
 NPCs cannot customize their familiars even if the above component is installed, they have preset ones.
-They have different races, unique names and most of them are mages, except of Yoshimoís, which is a thief.
+They have different races, unique names and most of them are mages, except of Yoshimo‚Äôs, which is a thief.
 Also, when a summoner talks to his familiar, a dialog, unique for each NPC, will trigger, at which end, the NPC will take it to his backpack.
 There are no more banters yet, but they may come in the future.
 If anyone wants to cooperate on this, they are welcomed to.
-Familiars get upgrades the same way as the ones from ìCustomizable familiarsì component.
+Familiars get upgrades the same way as the ones from ‚ÄúCustomizable familiars‚Äú component.
-When these familiars die, NPCs donít loose CON point, but neither do they get a hit point bonus, when they summon it.
+When these familiars die, NPCs don‚Äôt loose CON point, but neither do they get a hit point bonus, when they summon it.
 Also, any number of familiars can be summoned at the same time, however, when you control more than seven creatures, you get messed up formation target points for the rest of them, when you move.

 Animation tweaks for some familiars
 The only remaining tweak resizes the Demilich animation, because the floating skull familiar uses it.
-So, it will make Kangaxx and the Demilich from Watcherís Keep smaller.
-In BG:EE no creature uses this animation, Iím not sure about IWD:EE.
+So, it will make Kangaxx and the Demilich from Watcher‚Äôs Keep smaller.
+In BG:EE no creature uses this animation, I‚Äôm not sure about IWD:EE.

 Find Familiar spell scrolls in shops
-This adds more scrolls to the High Hedge, Sorcerous Sundries, Garlena and the spell merchant in the Adventurerís Market in BG:EE and BG2:EE and to the Black Pits, so that more NPCs can cast it.
+This adds more scrolls to the High Hedge, Sorcerous Sundries, Garlena and the spell merchant in the Adventurer‚Äôs Market in BG:EE and BG2:EE and to the Black Pits, so that more NPCs can cast it.

 UPDATE LOGS:
 v1.0 of BG:EE, v1.0 of BG2:EE